Pinky-Lemon6/customs_spider/dataset/data/README.md

 - **remark**: A string, the supplementary information on the effective status of the regulation.
 - **title**: A string, the title of the regulation.
 - **content**: A string, the specific content of the regulation.
+- **appendix**: A string, the content of the appendix of the regulation.

 ## Example
 ```json